codeforamerica/electron_react_jest_mocks/README.md

 # README

+THIS REPO HAS BEEN ARCHIVED.
+NO LONGER ACTIVELY USED OR MAINTAINED.

 Sample project to experiment with and demonstrate testing techniques for Electron/React apps that manipulate the file system.
 This repo is used by the Clear My Record team at Code for America to support their development of Electron apps.